Otodus angustidens: Size estimation

 Like other known megatooth sharks, the fossils of O. angustidens indicate that it was considerably larger than the extant great white shark, with the largest individuals possibly measuring up to 11–12 m long.
 A well preserved specimen from New Zealand is estimated at 9.3 m in length.
 This specimen had teeth measuring up to 9.87 cm in diagonal length, and vertebral centra around 1.10 cm in diameter.
-Smaller individuals were about 6–6.6 m long, still larger than the extant great white shark.
+Smaller individuals were about 6–6.6 m long, still larger than the average extant great white shark.